Cortrah/SpaceOperaDesign/README.md

 The game design is broken up into phases, a very minimal first phase and a more complete first prototype.

 We'll start with a single game with up to 8 players and 8 npc positions, plus two explicit gm positions.
-Eventually games should be able to reach up to about 40 or 50 players in a single game, but more than that might require players to keep track of too much even with a month long turn phase.
+Eventually games may be able to reach up to about 40 or 50 players in a single game, but more than that would probably require players to keep track of too much even with a month long turn phase.

-The Turnstyle is paralell, as opposed to sequential or realtime which are not long term goals the exception to this is that military and economic alliances can be negotiated in pseudo-realtime during the player's turn phase.
+The Turnstyle is paralell, as opposed to sequential or realtime which are not long term goals the exception to this is that military and economic alliances can be negotiated in pseudo-realtime during the player turn phase.

 The initial CommunalMode is freestyle as opposed to cooperative or competitive which are long term goals, though my assumption is that the initial playtesters will be playing largely cooperatively which is my hope